FatemehImanizadeh/AI-Course-by-SUT-/README.md

 # AI-Course-by-SUT-
-This repository contains my assignments from the Artificial Intelligence course at Sharif University of Technology, taught by Dr.Sharifi Zarchi.
+This repository contains my assignments from the AI course at CE department of Sharif University of Technology, taught by Dr.Sharifi Zarchi.